Game-Theoretic Semantics for ATL+ with Applications to Model Checking: Bounded memory semantics for

 \vcut{ Note that the above proof provides more than just a reduction of unbounded evaluation games on finite models to B\"{u}chi games.
 It shows that such evaluation games essentially \emph{are} B\"{u}chi games. }

 \aamasp{ }

-\subsection{Bounded memory semantics for $\ATL^k$}
+\section{Bounded memory semantics for $\ATL^k$}

-Here we show that to capture the compositional (perfect-recall) semantics for $\ATL^k$, it suffices to consider agents' strategies that use only a limited amount of memory.

-Strategies with bounded memory for $\ATLs$ can be naturally defined using \emph{finite state transducers}.
-(For a transdu-cer-based definition of bounded memory strategies, see e.g. \cite{Vester13}, and see \cite{BrihayeLLM09} for more on this topic.)
+Strategies with bounded memory in concurrent game models can be naturally defined using \emph{deterministic finite state transducers} (or, Mealy machines).
+For a transducer-based definition of bounded memory strategies, see e.g. \cite{Vester13}, and see \cite{BrihayeLLM09} for more on this topic.
 Using such strategies, an agent's moves are determined both by the current state in the model and by the current state (\emph{memory cell}) of the agent's transducer.
-Then transitions take place both in the model and in the state of the transducer. \techrep{ (Thus, such strategies are positional with respect to the product of the two state spaces.) } In the compositional \defstyle{$m$-bounded memory semantics} ($\models^m$) for $\ATL^+$, agents are allowed to use at most $m$ memory cells, i.e., strategies defined by transducers with at most $m$ states.
+Then, transitions take place both in the model and in the state space of the transducer, thus updating the agent's memory. \techrep{ So, such strategies are positional with respect to the product of the two state spaces. } In the compositional \defstyle{$m$-bounded memory semantics} ($\models^m$) for $\ATL^+$, agents are allowed to use at most $m$ memory cells, i.e., strategies defined by transducers with at most $m$ states.